SCULPTURE CONSERVATION FOR HISTORIC AND CONTEMPORARY SCULPTURE

-Sculpture can be made of traditional or contemporary materials.
-Contemporary materials have very different conservation problems than those of traditional sculpture and bronze monuments.
-Often artists and those that fabricate their art, while expert at their execution, are less familiar with how the materials will age.
+Often, artists and those who fabricate their sculpture, while expert at their execution, are less familiar with how the materials will age.
 Whereas, this is where we excel.

 If a particular material is degrading rapidly, we will investigate the root cause and consider whether the original material used has been a suitable choice or whether external factors have unduly affected its stability.
 In some instances, we may have products tailor-made to suit the object’s precise needs.
 Whenever possible, we involve the artist in conservation solutions aiming to respect their vision of the object.